Lydia Cabrera: Early life and education

 Born in Havana in 1899 as the youngest of eight siblings, Cabrera came from a family of high socio-economic status in Cuba.
 Her father, Raimundo Cabrera, was a writer, lawyer, prominent man in society, and an advocate for Cuba's independence.
 Her mother, Elisa Marcaida Casanova, was a housewife and respected socialite.
 Her father was also the president of the first Cuban corporation, La Sociedad Económica de Amigos del País, founded in the eighteenth century.
 He owned a popular literary journal, Cuba y America, where Lydia got her first experience as a writer.
 At the age of thirteen, Cabrera wrote a weekly anonymous column that appeared in her father's journal.
-She covered topics relevant to her specific community, such as wedding announcements, childbirths, or obituaries.
+She covered topics relevant to her specific community, such as wedding announcements, births, or obituaries.

 The family had many Afro-Cuban servants and child caretakers, through whom young Lydia learned about African folklore, stories, tradition, and religions.
 Like the majority of wealthy Cubans in the early 1900s, the family had private tutors who came to the home of the Cabreras to educate the children.
 For a short period of time, she attended the private school of Maria Luisa Dolz.
 At that time it was not socially acceptable for a woman to pursue a high school diploma, so Cabrera finished her secondary education on her own.